Best Photo Storage and Backup Methods

 Most articles about photo storage and backup methods emphasise disk drive failure.
 Yes, disk drives fail.
 It’s a disaster, but not the only problem for photographers.

 Let’s talk about bigger events.
 The worst thing that could happen, for me, is a major fire in my home.
-Getting flooded or structural damage by a run-away 10-tonner is also bad but, in all likelihood, the storage media in my camera and laptop will survive and data can be recovered.
+Getting flooded or structural damage by a run-away 10-tonner is also bad, but in all likelihood, the storage media in my camera and laptop will survive and data can be recovered.
 Fire is a different and much bigger threat.

-House fires tend to start small, but combustible material with a small flow of air causes these fires to get out of control and very, very hot in no time.
+House fires tend to start small, but combustible material with a small flow of air causes these fires to get out of control and incredibly hot in no time.
 It is unlikely that disks and storage, mechanical or solid-state, will survive such that data can be recovered from them.
 The fire brigade will flood the property to put out the fire.
 Also, fire often causes structural damage.
 So, a fire might incorporate all of the above scenarios.
-That’s bad.
 Aside from a bomb blast, it doesn’t get much worse.

 Another serious one is theft.
 Few people think of this scenario, but it’s very real.
 Someone could break into my home and take my camera, laptop and any other electronic gadgets that might get a quick sale.
 In doing so, they take my photo storage and backup systems.
 All or most of my data!